 Every month or so I get an email attempting to scam me out of some money.
-Yes, as with just about everything, scammers target photographers and even bride and grooms getting married.
+Yes, as with just about everything, scammers target photographers and even couples planning a wedding.
 If there is an opportunity out there, someone is working hard at taking advantage of that opportunity.

 The emails usually have a familiar theme to them.
 They are looking to book me for some event; sometimes it’s a wedding.
 Lately, it’s been family reunion inquiries.
 A couple of weeks ago I got one for a birthday party in Oakhurst.
 This person, who lived in England, was arranging a party for some relative of his.
 They even gave me an address in Oakhurst where this party was to take place.
 But, the entire email has some of the hallmarks listed below.